 Even though these PEX pipes have forever been used in Europe for decades to provide heating via radiant hydronic systems, it wasn’t until the 1980s that they made their mark in the US.

-Now, PEX pipes are the beloved choice of professionals for plumbing, floor heating, etc., and more!
+Now, pex pipes system pipes are the beloved choice of professionals for PEX plumbing pipes, floor heating, etc., and more!

 How Long Does Pex Pipe Last?
 Pex Pipe Lifespan